Spectral influence in networks: An application to Input-Output analysis: Spectral influence and cyclicality

-\item In the case of an \textbf{unweighted graphs}, the sum $\sum_{j=1}^n\left(W^{m} \right)_{jj}$ is just the number of $m$ closed walks and the spectral influence of a vertex $s$ is a function of the number of closed walks passing through $s$.
+\item In the case of \textbf{unweighted graphs}, the sum $\displaystyle\sum_{j=1}^n\left(W^{m} \right)_{jj}$ is simply the number of $m$-closed walks, and the spectral influence of a vertex $s$ is a function of the number of closed walks passing through $s$.

 \item If the graph is \textbf{not strongly connected}, then the matrix $W$ is reducible and it is similar to bloc triangular matrix $\displaystyle\left( \right)$ (\cite{Horn2013} page 63).
 The spectral radius is \mbox{$\rho(W)=\displaystyle\max\{\rho(W_{11}),\hdots,\rho(W_{nn})\}$} and the same reasoning holds per bloc, while the spectral influence is null for non dominant blocs.